arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ***To receive and show the messages on your computer, you can use a USB to RS-485 converter, such as [the converter used by the Arduino Pro Content Team](https://www.waveshare.com/usb-to-rs485.htm).
 You can use the Arduino IDE's Serial Monitor to display the messages received in the converter or another serial terminal such as [CoolTerm](https://freeware.the-meiers.org/), a simple and cross-platform (Windows, Mac, and Linux) serial port terminal application (no terminal emulation) that is geared towards hobbyists and professionals.***

-As a practical example, we will **establish a full duplex communication between two Portenta Machine Controls**.
+As a practical example, we will **establish a full duplex communication between two Portenta Machine Control**.
 Follow the wiring below for the RS-485 full-duplex communication.

 ![Full-duplex RS-485 wiring](assets/RS-485-full.png)